 - If your section meets weekly online, you can find the link to the online meeting through Zoom Help or Zoom Conferences.

 *If you are enrolled in a fully online section, you will be required to attend the synchronous (i.e., "live") meeting through Zoom at the times listed in the Schedule of Courses.

 Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

 Readings and Works

-Readings and works are available in the weekly modules, except for the following texts, which you can purchase through local bookstores and online retailers either as eBooks or paperbacks. *Please note that assignments that are submitted citing translations other than these listed below will not be accepted.
-No exceptions.
+Readings and works are available in the weekly modules, except for the following texts, which you can purchase through local bookstores and online retailers either as eBooks or paperbacks.

 - Hermann Hesse, Siddhartha, trans. by Joachim Neugroschel (New York: Penguin Books, 2002).
 ISBN: 978-0142437186.